-The Clean Water Act, enforced by the U.S. Environmental Protection Agency’s (EPA) National Pollutant Discharge Elimination System (NPDES) permit program, was designed to control water pollution throughout the United States by regulating point and non-point sources of pollution to our country’s waterways.
-The Iowa Department of Natural Resources (IDNR) is tasked on the state level to enforce the US EPA NPDES storm water regulations through a permitting process.
+The Clean Water Act, enforced by the U.S. Environmental Protection Agency’s (EPA) National Pollutant Discharge Elimination System (NPDES) permit program, was designed to control water pollution throughout the U.S. by regulating point and non-point sources of pollution to our country’s waterways.
+The Iowa DNR is tasked on the state level to enforce the U.S. EPA NPDES stormwater regulations through a permitting process.
 Under the program, the City of Waukee is required to hold and maintain a Municipal Separate Storm Sewer System (MS4) NPDES Phase II Permit.

 Stormwater is the flow of water that results from precipitation and which occurs immediately following rainfall or as is a result of snowmelt.
 When a precipitation event occurs, several things happen to the water.
 Some of the precipitation infiltrates into the soil surface, some is taken up by plants and some is evaporated into the atmosphere.
 Stormwater runoff is the remainder of the precipitation that flows off land surfaces and impervious areas into storm sewers and drainage ways.